 How To Repair (Resurface) Rough Pool Plaster

-Pool Plaster Diamond Disc is made with a NON-CORROSIVE bonding material and can be used with or without water.
-This ensures no rust or corrosion stains from residual material.
-Rough pool finishes also known as overexposed aggregate or tool marks can be honed and polished (resurfaced).
-Pool Plaster Diamond Disc removes iron stains, organic stains, topical buildup, pool scale (plaster surface build up) also known as Calcium Scale, Waterline scale, and Calcium Nodes leaving a pleasant smooth finish.
-Roughness, scaling, and discoloration is topical problems in pool plaster finishes caused by 3 common practices used to maintain swimming pools with plaster pool finishes.
+Pool Plaster Discs are crafted with premium diamonds and a specialized non-corrosive matrix, eliminating the problems caused by traditional electroplated metal-bonded pads.
+Unlike metal-bonded abrasives that can raise sodium hypochlorite and sodium hydroxide levels—leading to corrosion, scaling, calcium nodules, and damage to salt cells, our discs are safe for saltwater systems.
+The matrix bonding ensures accurate salt cell readings and stable chlorine output.
+Suitable for both empty pools and those filled with pH-balanced water, our discs won’t disrupt your pool chemistry or salt system performance.
+Rough pool finishes, also known as overexposed aggregate or tool marks, can be honed and polished (resurfaced).
+Pool Plaster Disc removes topical iron stains, organic stains, topical buildup, pool scale (plaster surface build up), also known as Calcium Scale, Waterline scale, and Calcium Nodes, leaving a pleasant smooth finish.
+Roughness, scaling, and discoloration are topical problems in pool plaster finishes caused by 3 common practices used to maintain swimming pools with plaster pool finishes.

-- Pool Chemistry: Lack of knowledge or neglect of pool chemistry is shown on pool plaster finish.
+- Pool Chemistry: Lack of knowledge or neglect of pool chemistry is shown on the pool plaster finish.
 The pool plaster surface is the report card of the water chemistry maintainer.
-Bad pool chemistry such as a high pH and/or calcium hardness among others are seen on the pool plaster surface soon within days or weeks.
-While other poor practices are more subdued at first before becomes noticeable.
+Bad pool chemistry, such as a high pH and/or calcium hardness, among others, is seen on the pool plaster surface within days or weeks.
+While other poor practices are more subdued at first, before becoming noticeable.
 Calcium Scale, Waterline Scale.

-- Acid Washing: This seems to be common practice for a quick fix.
-However, muriatic acid eats away at cement surrounding the pool aggregate (quartz, pebble, marble chip, etc.) overexposing it causing a rough finish, weaker plaster, and most of the time worst results than prior.
-Remember cement is the base of ALL POOL PLASTERS.
+- Acid Washing: This seems to be a common practice for a quick fix.
+However, muriatic acid eats away at the cement surrounding the pool aggregate (quartz, pebble, marble chip, etc.), overexposing it, causing a rough finish, weaker plaster, and most of the time worse results than prior.
+Remember, cement is the base of ALL POOL PLASTERS.

 Before Using Pool Plaster Disc

 The picture above shows an overexposed aggregate pool plaster surface caused by excessive use of muriatic acid.
 Pool Plaster surfaces with coarse sandpaper feel will cause skin abrasions, irritation, and bathing suit damage.
-This can literally make the swimming pool unusable over time.
-Leaving the pool finish rough and discolored will lead to spot etching, topical stains, permanent scale and algae adhesion.
-You will have to re-plastering your pool if not corrected.
+This can make the swimming pool unusable over time.
+Leaving the pool finish rough and discolored will lead to spot etching, topical stains, permanent scale, and algae adhesion.
+You will have to re-plaster your pool if not corrected.

-Manufacturers recommend pool plaster thickness to be a minimum of 5/8 inch thick when applied.
+Manufacturers recommend a pool plaster thickness to be a minimum of 5/8 inch when applied.
 So you have some plaster to work with.

 The two-step process is easy.
-Using our 7” non-corrosive diamond flexible discs attached to AG7529 7” Velcro pad on a polisher, or sander.
+Using our 7” non-corrosive diamond flexible discs attached to AG7529 7” Velcro pad on a polisher or sander.
 (Maximum 3500 RPM).
-Our 7" diameter hook and loop backer pad AG7529 used with our 7" pool plaster disc ensure 100% contact with the pool plaster finish you are resurfacing. (using a smaller diameter backing pad will cause the pool plaster disc to wear uneven and reduce the life of the pool plaster disc) The process will be sanding (resurfacing) your rough pool plaster with our NON-CORROSIVE Pool Plaster Disc.
+Our 7" diameter hook and loop backer pad AG7529, used with our 7" pool plaster disc, ensures 100% contact with the pool plaster finish you are resurfacing.
+(Using a smaller diameter backing pad will cause the pool plaster disc to wear unevenly and reduce the life of the pool plaster disc.)
+The process will be sanding (resurfacing) your rough pool plaster with our NON-CORROSIVE Pool Plaster Disc.

-Start with walls under the waterline tile moving downward, next floor.
+Start with the walls under the waterline tile moving downward, next floor.
 After ALL, the flat surfaces of the pool are done.
-Start on the inside coves and corners.
-Pool plaster disc can be used with or without water.
-Begin with applying the whole face of the pool plaster disc evenly and lightly against the wet plaster.
-Too much pressure will cause premature wear of disc and deep swirl marks in plaster.
+Start on the inside corners and corners.
+The pool plaster disc can be used with or without water.
+Begin by applying the whole face of the pool plaster disc evenly and lightly against the wet plaster.
+Too much pressure will cause premature wear of the disc and deep swirl marks in the plaster.
 The weight of the tool is all that is needed.
-As you progress you will see the pad take the roughness away leaving a honed resurfaced to the touch finish.
-When using pool plaster disc without water it is important not overheat the disc by doing a 5 Ft. x 5 Ft. area then use a hose to wash off plaster residual material remaining.
-This will keep the pool plaster disc and pool plaster from over heating.
-Excessive heat will cause break down in the integrity of both pool plaster disc and pool plaster.
+As you progress, you will see the pad take the roughness away, leaving a honed, resurfaced-to-the-touch finish.
+When using a pool plaster disc without water, it is important not to overheat the disc by doing a 5 Ft. x 5 Ft. area, then use a hose to wash off plaster residual material remaining.
+This will keep the pool plaster disc and pool plaster from overheating.
+Excessive heat will cause a breakdown in the integrity of both the pool plaster disc and the pool plaster.

 Disc Selection